 A. Membership Requirements

-1. All radiology faculty of an accredited medical school or of an institution with an ACGME-accredited or Royal College of Physicians and Surgeons of Canada (RCPSC) radiology residency or fellowship program, whether or not it is university-based, will be eligible for full membership.
-The member or nominee for membership should reside and work in the United States of America or Canada.
+1. Individuals certified by or eligible for American Board of Radiology or Canadian Board of Radiology certification and actively engaged in radiology’s academic mission as provided in Section I.A.2 will be eligible for full membership.
+The member or nominee for membership must reside and work in the United States of America or Canada.

-2. The member or nominee for membership should have a role in the teaching of medical students, residents, fellows or other physicians or health care professionals, in patient care related to teaching activities, in research, or in attendant administrative duties.
+2. The member or nominee for membership must have a role in the teaching of medical students, residents, fellows or other physicians or health care professionals, in patient care related to teaching activities, in research, or in attendant administrative duties.
+Each individual must attest to their role on the membership application and their role must be continued for retention of membership in the Association.

 B. Election to Full Membership.

-Applications for full membership will be reviewed by the administrative staff of the Association to ensure membership requirements are fulfilled.
+Applications for full membership will be reviewed by the administrative staff of the Association to ensure the application is complete and membership requirements are fulfilled.
+If the administrative staff determines the application is incomplete or does not appear to satisfy membership requirements, the administrative staff may contact the applicant to supplement or modify the application.

-When the nominee's application needs further evaluation, the Membership Committee will review nominations for membership and will present its recommendations at the interim meeting of the Board of Directors and at the Board of Directors meeting at the annual meeting of the Association.
-The chair of the Membership Committee will report to the nominee an unfavorable review by the Membership Committee.
+If the administrative staff cannot determine whether an applicant’s election to full membership is consistent with the Association’s membership requirements, then the application shall be referred to the Membership Committee.
+The Membership Committee will review nominations for membership and will present its recommendations at the interim meeting of the Board of Directors and at the Board of Directors meeting at the annual meeting of the Association.
+The Chair of the Membership Committee will report to the nominee an unfavorable review by the Membership Committee.
 The nominee may request the nomination to be submitted to the Board of Directors for vote despite the unfavorable recommendation of the Membership Committee, in which case the appropriate documents will be circulated with those of all other nominees.
-The chair of the Membership Committee will circulate the names of the nominees and their academic associations to all members of the Board of Directors at least one month prior to the annual meeting of the Association and the interim meeting of the Board of Directors.
+The Chair of the Membership Committee will circulate the names of the nominees and their academic associations to all members of the Board of Directors at least one month prior to the annual meeting of the Association and the interim meeting of the Board of Directors.

+3. All decisions regarding whether to grant an individual full membership in the Association is within the Association’s discretion.
+All decisions are final and not appealable.

 C. Privileges of Full Membership